 Go into the conversation with an open mind.
 You may not be aware of all the variables causing the issue.
 You may learn something that totally shifts your perspective – or you may be completely wrong.
 Knowing this will help you be a better listener.

 Ideally, the employee will leave the meeting with specific steps to improve on the topic discussed.
-Schedule a follow-up conversation to see if things have changes for the better.
+Schedule a follow-up conversation to see if things have changed for the better.

 Already a CDA Member?